Judge blocks Trump's birthright citizenship restrictions in third ruling since high court decision | Law-Order

 - United States

 A federal judge on Friday blocked the Trump administration from ending birthright citizenship for the children of parents who are in the U.S. illegally, issuing the third court ruling blocking the birthright order nationwide since a key Supreme Court decision in June.
 U.S. District Judge Leo Sorokin, joining another district court as well as an appellate panel of judges, found that a nationwide injunction granted to more than a dozen states remains in force under an exception to the Supreme Court ruling.
 That decision restricted the power of lower-court judges to issue nationwide injunctions.
 The states have argued Trump's birthright citizenship order is blatantly unconstitutional and threatens millions of dollars for health insurance services that are contingent on citizenship status.
 The issue is expected to move quickly back to the nation's highest court.
+White House spokeswoman Abigail Jackson said in a statement the administration looked forward to "being vindicated on appeal."
 New Jersey Attorney General Matthew Platkin, who helped lead the lawsuit before Sorokin, said in a statement he was "thrilled the district court again barred President Trump's flagrantly unconstitutional birthright citizenship order from taking effect anywhere."
 "American-born babies are American, just as they have been at every other time in our Nation's history," he added.
 "The President cannot change that legal rule with the stroke of a pen."
 Lawyers for the government had argued Sorokin should narrow the reach of his earlier ruling granting a preliminary injunction, saying it should be "tailored to the States' purported financial injuries."
 Sorokin said a patchwork approach to the birthright order would not protect the states in part because a substantial number of people move between states.
 He also blasted the Trump administration, saying it had failed to explain how a narrower injunction would work.

 "That is, they have never addressed what renders a proposal feasible or workable, how the defendant agencies might implement it without imposing material administrative or financial burdens on the plaintiffs, or how it squares with other relevant federal statutes," the judge wrote.
 "In fact, they have characterized such questions as irrelevant to the task the Court is now undertaking.
 The defendants' position in this regard defies both law and logic."
 Sorokin acknowledged his order would not be the last word on birthright citizenship.
 Trump and his administration "are entitled to pursue their interpretation of the Fourteenth Amendment, and no doubt the Supreme Court will ultimately settle the question," Sorokin wrote.
 "But in the meantime, for purposes of this lawsuit at this juncture, the Executive Order is unconstitutional."
 The administration has not yet appealed any of the recent court rulings.
 Trump's efforts to deny citizenship to children born to parents who are in the country illegally or temporarily will remain blocked unless and until the Supreme Court says otherwise.